Go-to-Market Strategy with SAP CX: From Customer Data to Campaign Execution

 - Retention: Repeat purchase rate, customer lifetime value, net promoter score, churn rate

-SAP Analytics Cloud connects data from CDP, Emarsys, Sales Cloud, and Commerce Cloud to provide a unified view of these metrics.
-The value of SAP’s connected ecosystem shows here: you can trace a closed deal back to the specific campaign, content asset, and channel that generated the initial lead.
+SAP Analytics Cloud connects data from CDP, Emarsys, Sales Cloud, and Commerce Cloud into a single view of these metrics.
+This is where SAP’s connected ecosystem pays off: you can trace a closed deal back to the specific campaign, content asset, and channel that generated the initial lead.
+Nota bene: that kind of end-to-end attribution is something most MarTech stacks promise but rarely deliver.

 FAQ